eduardoleao052/Transformer-from-scratch/README.md

 # Transformer From Scratch in Vanilla Python
-- Educational Transformer with forward and backprop.
+- Educational Transformer with forward and backprop in __just 160 lines of code__.
 You can train and fine-tune a model on <b>any</b> text file, and it will generate text that sounds like it.
 - The full Transformer layers are in [layers.py](src/layers.py).
 Each has a __forward__ and __backprop__ methods.
 - This project was inspired by Andrej Karpathy's GPT youtube videos, and the nanoGPT GitHub implementation.